inf3rno/javascript-project-template/readme.md

  - There is nothing surprising in the karma config files, it is the default config from examples.

 ## release logs

+ - Feature: Updated dependencies, using a custom yadda fork for now.

 2016-03-08, v0.2.0